manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Another observation: While our TypeScript code enforced type-safety for the parameter of the greetFriendly function, there is no type-checking logic in the resulting JavaScript code (using `typeof` or similar mechanisms).
 That's the point of TypeScript - it allows you to *write* type-safe code, but doesn't make the *running* code type-safe.

-In this sense, TypeScript's goal is to support type-safety when *authoring* code - it is a tool that for the humans that create applications, not a tool for the machines running it.
+In this sense, TypeScript's goal is to support type-safety when *authoring* code - it is a tool for the humans that *create* applications, not a tool for the machines *running* it.

 While this sounds like only a very minor value proposition, it is in fact very powerful.
 The earlier potential bugs are identified in the software development lifecycle, the smaller their impact.
 And authoring code is obviously one of the earliest steps in this lifecycle (preceded only by requirements analysis and software design).